colekappel/Caltech-Summer-Project/README.md

  # Environmental Sensing System Instructions

 Upload the Arduino sketch.
 Make sure the real time clock (RTC) is set to the correct time.
-See the document titled “Arduino Program Documentation.pdf” for instructions uploading the Arduino sketch.
+See “Arduino Program Documentation” for instructions uploading the Arduino sketch.
 On the same computer that you uploaded the Arduino sketch - use Bernard at HCST -, run the MATLAB programs.
-See the document titled “OctoprogramDocumentation.pdf” for instructions using these programs.
+See “OctoprogramDocumentation” for instructions using these programs.

 **Environmental Sensor Locations at HCST**